Due to COVID-19 concerns:

 The bridge spans over the Dry Canyon which runs the length of Redmond.
 The Deschutes River was located here many years ago, but shifted channels to the west.
 The floor of the canyon is dirt, grass, sagebrush and junipers.
 There is a paved pedestrian/bicycle path.
 The character of the natural canyon and the flat canyon floor makes it a great place for climbing.
 The approach is very short, since you can park about 100 feet from the east side of the bridge.

-ClimbTech video about the bolts used in the bridge.
+ClimbTech Wave Bolts in Overhung Terrain video from ClimbTech on Vimeo about the bolts used in the bridge:

 2016-17 Redmond Visitor & Business Guide – Front Cover!!!